FREE SHIPPING on orders of $85 or more

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Minear has been spelled MacNair, MacNaire, MacNayer, MacNeir, MacNuir, Menair and many more.

 This web page shows only a small excerpt of our Minear research.
-Another 155 words (11 lines of text) covering the years 1392, 1526, 1546, and 1776 are included under the topic Early Minear History in all our PDF Extended History products.
+Another 155 words (11 lines of text) covering the years 1392, 1526, 1546, and 1776 are included under the topic Early Minear History in all our PDF Extended History products and printed products wherever possible.

-Another 28 words (2 lines of text) are included under the topic Early Minear Notables in all our PDF Extended History products.
+Another 28 words (2 lines of text) are included under the topic Early Minear Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Minear family moved to Ireland, but this topic is not covered in this excerpt.
-Another 122 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 122 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through Clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name Minear: